 - First, make a list of people to call on for help, and keep their phone numbers available.

-- Keep a current photo and medical information for the patient easily available to give to the police.
+- Keep a current photo and medical information of the patient easily available to give to the police.

-- Ask neighbors and friends to watch for the patient walking alone and to notify you immediately if they see the patient wandering.
+- Ask neighbors and friends to watch for the patient working alone and to notify you immediately if they see the patient wandering.

-The Alzheimer’s Association has programs to help caregivers find the wanderer and to help them prevent wandering patients.
-MedicAlert®-Safe-Return is a 24-hour nationwide emergency response service for individuals with Alzheimer’s or related dementia who wander or have a medical emergency.
+The Alzheimer’s Association also has a program called MedicAlert with Wandering Support, a 24-hour nationwide emergency response service for people with Alzheimer’s or related dementia who wander or have a medical emergency.